JDihlmann/moodlocator/README.md

 You have created your own Twitter App, now let's create the keys you need for your application.

-Selected "Keys and Access Tokens“
+	Select "Keys and Access Tokens“

 > You will see your Application Settings